 It’s also important that caregivers communicate with family members of their clients.
 Without adequate communication, problems can go unreported, important care tasks can go unperformed (or get performed twice), and trust between care providers and family members might erode.
 Active communication will ensure that everyone is on the same page and working toward the same goals.

-Find personal care services in your area today by contacting Visiting Angels Madera!
+Find personal care services in your area today by contacting your nearest Visiting Angels office!